The Future We Envision and Deserve

 Reproductive justice is also about equal access to contraception, comprehensive sex education, STI prevention and care, alternative birth options, adequate prenatal and pregnancy care, domestic violence assistance, adequate wages to support our families, safe homes, and so much more.
 Marginalized folx who choose to have children deserve governmental resources and programs to support them.
 Trans and nonbinary folx–who face barriers from forced sterilization to discrimination in healthcare access–deserve access to trans-competent healthcare (including transition-related care; screening and treatment for sexually transmitted infections and breast, cervical, and prostate cancers; and contraception provision), as well as economic security and the ability to live free from violence.
 Everyone deserves power over their bodies, sexuality, and reproduction.

-Our demands include but are not limited to:
+Our Demands Include but are Not Limited to:

 1. Protecting and preserving the right to choose and equality for all people